 Half way up the hill there’s a café set back in the trees with panoramic views of the Vltava River and Prague Castle.
-You can sit at tables in the garden and enjoy the captivating scenery and an espresso or cup of excellent coffee – very pleasant.
+You can sit at tables in the garden and enjoy the captivating scenery and espresso or cup of excellent coffee – very pleasant.
 Czech families and tourists were relaxing in the crisp morning air admiring the views.

 The Petřín Observation Tower is surrounded by landscaped grounds, including a beautiful rose garden in full bloom.
-The walk through the woods isn’t difficult but if you don’t like steep hills, catch a funicular in the Malá Strana and ride up through the greenery to the summit.
+The walk through the woods isn’t difficult but if you don’t like steep hills, you can catch a funicular in the Malá Strana and ride up through the greenery to the summit.